HOUSTON 501(c)(3) PROVIDING FREE SERVICE DOG TRAINING FOR VETERANS AND

 There are thousands of returning veterans suffering from PTS having issues adjusting to normal life.
 The VA does not supply any funding for the training or care for service animals of veterans with PTS and there's a large gap that needs to be filled with extremely limited resources.
 To acquire a trained Service Dog can cost $20,000.00-$30,000.00; the waiting lists can be multi-years long, programs for training and funding for that training are scarce.
 We provide a training program free of charge to our disabled veterans, if funds are available for training.
 Our program costs $2,400.00-$4,800.00 for civilians.

 No federal registration or certification is required for service animals.
-ADI (Assistance Dogs International) outlines a set of Minimum Training Standards for Public Access that we use to provide guidance on training and standards.
+We outline a set of minimum training standards for Public Access that we use to provide guidance on training and standards.
 Our program consists of a 12-month, intensive curriculum requiring logged hours of training; at least 1 hour per week with a trainer and reinforcement training practice by the handler between sessions.

 Our mission